earthwise01/SnowySMBU/howToPlay.md

 -----------------------------
 **Troubleshooting**

-I followed the instructions correctly, but the game loaded into the regular nsmbu?
+I followed the instructions correctly, but the game loaded into the regular NSMBU?
 *Try out a different title id for the folder where you put the content folder*

 Why is there volcano music in 1-1?
 *You downloaded the Loadiine version of Snowy U but loaded it via SDCafiine, try using "Stable Release(regular nsmbu music)"(found at the top of the page)*

-If this isn't helping you, try leaving a comment on the release trailer https://youtu.be/BA3mn24w5Sw
+If this isn't helping you, check the 'Important' section or make a github account if you haven't already and create an issue on this repository.

 -----------------------------